alex996/react-css-spinners/readme.md

 import { Ellipsis } from 'react-css-spinners'
 ```

-and use it like any other component
+and then it's business as usual

 ```js
 const Loader = props => (